Abdullateef01/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion file is tge shell script that remove directory.

 10-back file is the shell script that change working directory to previous directory.

+11-lists file is shell script that display visible and hidden files and directories in the current working directory,parent directory and /boot directory.